 Frozen and Rolled

-For those who are not sure when they’ll use their parsley and would like to keep it for a couple more weeks, then this method is for you!
+For those who are not sure when to use their parsley and would like to keep it for a couple more weeks, this method is for you!
 Nothing preserves herbs, especially parsley, better than this freezing method.

 Be warned though that this method takes time.
 So for those who are constantly on the clock, this method might not be the most ideal.

-- To start, wash your parsley, making sure to remove any dirt that’s stuck to the sprigs.
+- To start, wash your parsley, and make sure to remove any dirt that’s stuck to the sprigs.

 - Afterward, pat it dry with paper towels.